Originally published : Wed, February 11, 2015 @ 3:01 PM

 The phosphorothioate bond oligo modification alters the phosphate linkage by replacing one of the non-bridging oxygens with a sulfur atom.
 This alteration of the bonds actually changes the overall chemical properties of the oligo making it more suitable for some molecular and cell biology research applications.
 In particular, one outcome after adding phosphorothioate bonds is the stabilization of the oligo backbone against nuclease degradation, effectively enhancing the oligo’s half-life in the cellular milieu1,2.
 This makes the modified bonds incredibly useful in the creation of antisense oligonucleotides, which when introduced into cells or biological matrices can interact with target nucleic acids to silence the expression of a particular transcript.
 Oligos containing phosphorothioate bonds accomplish this feat either through direct blockage of translation or enable enzymatic degradation of the target transcript typically through a RNase H mediated mechanism3.

-Although these specialized bonds confer stability against indiscriminate nuclease digestion, the repeated introduction of these bonds can also create limitations to their function as antisense oligonucleotides.
+Although these specialised bonds confer stability against indiscriminate nuclease digestion, the repeated introduction of these bonds can also create limitations to their function as antisense oligonucleotides.
 Each phosphorothioate bond introduced into the oligo creates a chiral center at each bond which is designated as either a “Sp” or “Rp” conformation.
 This ultimately leads to multiple isomers of the oligo generated during synthesis4.
 These individual isomers have been shown to have differential characteristics and functional properties.
 Fortunately, much of the isomer effects on antisense oligos are mitigated through careful positioning of the modifications or by using additional modifications in conjunction with the phosphorothioate bonds; significantly diminishing concerns about non-racemic mixtures5,6,7.

 Ultimately, the design* of oligos using phosphorothioate bonds can require significant trial and error to achieve the desired results as the effect of modified bond incorporations can be unpredictable8.
 However, there are some general recommendations for the creation of these oligos, which should be considered in the design process.
 For oligos requiring protection against exonucleases, it is indicated to incorporate the phosphorothioate bonds near the 5’ and 3’ ends of the oligo.
 However, for protection against endonucleases, it is recommended that these bonds are included throughout the oligo sequence.
-In either case, it is important to realize that the phosphorothioate bond modification should not be incorporated at every available position in the oligo.
+In either case, it is important to realize that the phosphorothioate bond modification should not be incorporated at every available position in the oligonucleotide.
 Rather, they should be used sparingly and with careful consideration to the impact each bond might contribute to the chirality issue mentioned above, and also because this bond has a slightly destabilizing effect on the oligo hybridization kinetics.
-Increasing the number of phosphorothioate bonds in an oligo tends to lower the melting temperature (Tm) of the oligo for its intended target.
+Increasing the number of phosphorothioate bonds in an oligo tends to lower the melting temperature (Tm) of the oligonucleotide for its intended target.
 Therefore, when designing these oligos, the desired nuclease resistance properties must carefully balance the need for effective and specific hybridization to the target sequence.

-- Effect of deoxynucleoside phosphorothioates incorporated in DNA on cleavage by restriction enzymes.
+Effect of deoxynucleoside phosphorothioates incorporated in DNA on cleavage by restriction enzymes.
 Vosberg, H. P., and F. Eckstein.
 Journal of Biological Chemistry 257.11 (1982): 6595-6599.

-- Antisense research and applications.
+Antisense research and applications.
 Crooke, Stanley T., and Bernard Lebleu.
 CRC Press, 1993.

 Antisense technologies.
 Kurreck, Jens.
 European Journal of Biochemistry270.8 (2003): 1628-1644.

-- Bond order and charge localization in nucleoside phosphorothioates.
+Bond order and charge localization in nucleoside phosphorothioates.
 Frey, Perry A., and R. Douglas Sammons.
 Science 228.4699 (1985): 541-545.

-- Stability of Stereoregular Oligo (nucleoside Phosphorothioate) s in Human Plasma: Diastereoselectivity of Plasma 3‵-Exonuclease.
+Stability of Stereoregular Oligo (nucleoside Phosphorothioate) s in Human Plasma: Diastereoselectivity of Plasma 3‵-Exonuclease.
 Koziolkiewicz, Maria, et al. Antisense and Nucleic Acid Drug Development 7.1 (1997): 43-48.

-- Stereodifferentiation—the effect of P chirality of oligo (nucleoside phosphorothioates) on the activity of bacterial RNase H. Koziolkiewicz, Maria, et al. Nucleic acids research 23.24 (1995): 5000-5005.
+Stereodifferentiation—the effect of P chirality of oligo (nucleoside phosphorothioates) on the activity of bacterial RNase H. Koziolkiewicz, Maria, et al. Nucleic acids research 23.24 (1995): 5000-5005.

-- Synthesis, biophysical properties and biological activity of second generation antisense oligonucleotides containing chiral phosphorothioate linkages.
+Synthesis, biophysical properties and biological activity of second generation antisense oligonucleotides containing chiral phosphorothioate linkages.
 Wan, W. Brad, et al. Nucleic acids research (2014): gku1115. doi: 10.1093/nar/gku1115.

-- Antisense oligonucleotides: from design to therapeutic application.
+Antisense oligonucleotides: from design to therapeutic application.
 Chan, Jasmine HP, Shuhui Lim, and W. S. Wong.
 Clinical and experimental pharmacology and physiology 33.5‐6 (2006): 533-540.